 What should you do if you’re margin trading crypto?

 Crypto margin taxes are sometimes complex.
 In the two scenarios above, all you need to do is to keep proper records of your trades and sales.
 Then you can download your trade history from the exchange, upload to BearTax, and calculate your taxes.

-BearTax support for margin trading is being rolled out for selective exchanges and a closed group of customers.
-We’ll be rolling out the support for others soon.
+BearTax support for margin trading is being rolled out for selective exchanges.
+We’ll be rolling out the support for other exchanges soon.

 Signup for our weekly newsletter with cryptocurrency taxation and regulatory updates.

 There are more complex scenarios that may arise, especially for people who engage in advanced margin trading with different types of crypto assets.
 These trades become complex as you go such as liquidation events.
 If you have such a special case, reach out to us via the chatbox on our website and we would help you figure things out.